Ailuroedus: Taxonomy

+The genus Ailuroedus was introduced in 1851 by the German ornithologist Jean Cabanis to accommodate a single species, Ptilonorhynchus smithii Vigors and Horsfield.
+This is a junior synonym of Lanius crassirostris Paykull, 1815, the green catbird.
+The genus name combines the Ancient Greek αιλουρος/ailouros meaning "cat" with αοιδος/aoidos or ωδος/ōdos meaning "singer".

 Traditionally, the Ailuroedus catbirds were classified as three species.
-However, a phylogenetic and morphological paper by Irestedt et al. (2015). revealed seven new species, leading to a total of ten distinct species.
-In the same study, the results confirm that the catbirds are divided into two major clades, a lowland group consisting of the New Guinean white-eared catbird, and a mid-mountain clade including the black-eared catbird and the Australian green catbird.
+However, a 2015 phylogenetic and morphological article by Martin Irestedt and collaborators revealed seven new species, leading to a total of ten distinct species.
+In the same study, the results confirmed that the catbirds are divided into two major clades, a lowland group consisting of the New Guinean white-eared catbird, and a mid-mountain clade including the black-eared catbird and the Australian green catbird.